workfloworchestrator/example-orchestrator/README.md

 5. **Create a migration** to create the table and seed example data.

-6. **Add `CustomerId` to create workflow forms** so the UI renders a customer dropdown:
+6. **Add a customer selector to create workflow forms** so the UI renders a customer dropdown:

     ```python
-    from orchestrator.core.forms.validators import CustomerId
+    from workflows.shared import customer_selector

     class CreateNodeForm(FormPage):
-        customer_id: CustomerId
+        customer: customer_selector()
         # ... other fields
     ```

-   The `CustomerId` type tells the orchestrator frontend to render a dropdown that fetches customers from the GraphQL `customers` query.
+   The `customer_selector()` function queries the `CustomerTable` and returns a `Choice` type that the orchestrator frontend renders as a dropdown.
 The selected customer ID is then passed to `from_product_id(customer_id=customer_id, ...)` when constructing the subscription.

 How you fill the customer table is up to you: through a migration (as shown here), an admin interface, a sync workflow that imports from an external system, or any other mechanism.